THEdavehogue/glassdoor-analysis/README.md

 <b>Erich Wellinger</b> - for his stellar instruction on NLP and other special topics throughout the Data Science Immersive course.

-<b>Juno Lee</b> - for help running my scrapers and collecting all of the text for this project.
+<b>Juno Lee</b> - for help managing my scrapers that collected all of the text for this project.